moinkhanif/platform-game/README.md

 - Player functions like jumping, projectile attacks and weapon attack.
 - The player is supposed to get as many gems as possible.
 - Enemies include birdman and snaky
-- Snaky enemy has the ability to attack
+- Snaky enemy has the ability to throw a projectile attack.
 - There are two levels in the game

 ## Project specifications